Policy on the import of fresh frozen bodies and body parts

 2. The HTA's code of practice on import and export of human bodies, body parts and tissue provides guidance for establishments that wish to import relevant material.
 This policy supplements our codes, as it covers the HTA's requirements for establishments importing fresh, frozen cadaveric material.

 3. The import of fresh frozen bodies and body parts for the scheduled purpose of Education and training relating to human health, is a common practice for some HTA-licensed establishments.
 Currently, the reason fresh frozen material is imported from countries, such as the USA, is that there is only a limited source within the UK.
 Fresh frozen material is primarily used for surgical training.
 The benefit of using this material is that it provides healthcare professionals with opportunities to practise lifelike surgical techniques and procedures without posing any risks to patients.

 4. All bodies and body parts should be treated with respect and dignity.
 There are also potential health and safety risks associated with fresh frozen cadaveric material.

 HTA-licensed establishment importing fresh frozen cadaveric material

-A3.
-The HTA would expect a donor sheet to accompany any imported cadaveric material, depicting the medical and social history of the donor as well as the serological results.
+7. The HTA would expect a donor sheet to accompany any imported cadaveric material, confirming the low-risk status of the donor and including testing results.

-10. The second piece of HSE guidance that the HTA expects importing establishments to adhere to is called Safe working and the prevention of infection in the mortuary and post mortem- room (Second edition) ISBN 0 7176 2293 2.
-It was published primarily for those working in a post-mortem room on a daily basis.
-However, it provides advice on the handling, storage and examination of bodies and pathological specimens, including safe working practices, health surveillance and risk assessment.
+10. The second piece of HSE guidance that the HTA expects importing establishments to have regard to has the title ‘Safe working and the prevention of infection in the mortuary and post-mortem room’.
+Although it was published primarily for those working in a post-mortem room, it provides useful guidance on the handling, storage and examination of bodies and pathological specimens, including safe working practices, health surveillance and risk assessment.